potassco/clingo-dl/README.md

 ### Compiling

 The clingoDL system needs a C++14 conforming compiler and at least clingo version 5.3.
-If both are available, it can be compiled.
 First run

-    make FLAGS

-to create the default configuration file `FLAGS`.
-The default paths there point to locations in our development environment and probably have to be adjusted.
-Note that it is not necessary to install clingo but just to compile it.
-Point the include path to the folder where the `clingo.hh` file is, and the library paths to the place where the `libclingo.so` file is.
-If clingo is installed globally the CPPFLAGS and LDFLAGS can be left empty.
-Then run

-    make
+    cmake -H. -B build

+to create the default configuration for building in ./build/.

+    cmake --build build

 to build clingoDL.

-### Code Formatting

-To format the code with clang-format simply run:

-    make format

-Check the Makefile to fine-tune the style.

 ### TODO